openwisp/openwisp-controller/docs/developer/extending.rst

 start with it since the beginning, because migrating your data from the default module to your extended version may be time consuming.

-1. Initialize your project & custom apps
+1. Initialize Your Project & Custom Apps
 ----------------------------------------

 Firstly, to get started you need to create a django project: